-- Step 1 Evaluation by Independent External Experts - Step 2 Revision and Quality Check of Consensus Reports by ad hoc Review Panels - Step 3 Establishment of a shortlist of selected proposals by COST Scientific Committee (SC)
+Step 1 - Evaluation by Independent External Experts

+Step 2 - Revision and Quality Check of Consensus Evaluation Reports by ad hoc Review Panels

+Step 3 - Proposals' Selection by COST Scientific Committee (SC)

 The shortlist of proposals selected by the SC is submitted to the COST Committee of Senior Officials (CSO) for approval.
 Further details about the three-step process and the approval are provided in Chapter 3.